pantheon-systems/documentation/source/docs/articles/local/installing-cygwin-on-windows.md

 ### Get the CSR Certificate
 Finally, you can navigate to the home directory within Cygwin's root and get a copy of both your private key and CSR certificate.

-See [Enable SSL for Secure HTTPS Communication](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication#get-an-ssl-certificate) to complete the rest of the installation process on Pantheon.
+See [Enable Secure HTTPS Communication](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication#get-an-ssl-certificate) to complete the rest of the installation process on Pantheon.